isaacbernat/dartmuti/README.md

 Apply [dartfmt](https://github.com/dart-lang/dart_style) to your code before you push to the repository, to get nice formatting.
 `dartfmt -w . | grep Formatted`

+### Version 0.0.1
+- Add as many players as you want
+- Support for the basic 80 card deck (minus 2 jokers)
+- Customisable random seed